Hanging Leg Raise (Toes to Bar)

 What is Hanging Leg Raise (Toes to Bar):

-The Hanging Leg Raise (Toes to Bar), AKA Toes to Bar, is a core exercise that primarily works the rectus abdominis and the hip flexor muscles.
-It involves hanging on a bar with straight legs and raising your legs until the toes touch the bar.
+The Toes to Bar Hanging Leg Raise, or simply toes to bar, is a core exercise primarily working the rectus abdominis along with the hip flexors.
+It involves hanging on a bar with straight legs and raising them until the toes touch the bar.

 Key Benefits: